-Policy No. 3357:15-12-02 Page 1 of 1 Effective: 10/05/2009 Revised: 07/23/2012 Revised: 03/22/2015 Revised: 04/17/2016 Revised: 08/24/2022
+Policy No. 3357:15-12-02 Revised: 07/23/2012 Page 1 of 1 Revised: 03/22/2015

 The administrative organization of Stark State College is designed to assist the President in carrying out the responsibilities of the managerial function.
 The administrative structure of the College consists of four divisions: Academic Affairs, Business, Finance, and Information Technology, Enrollment Management, and Marketing, Advancement and Partnerships.
 The Human Resources Department publishes College organizational charts to provide the details within each administrative division.